Roger Hanson

 Roger Weightman Hanson (August 27, 1827 – January 4, 1863) was a brigadier general in the Confederate States Army during the American Civil War.
-The commander of the famed "Orphan Brigade," he was mortally wounded at the Battle of Murfreesboro.
+The commander of the famed "Orphan Brigade," he was mortally wounded at the Battle of Stones River.
 He was nicknamed "Old Flintlock."

 Early life

 Hanson was born in Clark County, Kentucky.
 His father, Samuel Hanson, was a Swedish immigrant and well-known attorney and judge who had moved to Kentucky from Virginia.
 His mother, Matilda Calloway, was the daughter of a general.
 Hanson's brother, Charles S. Hanson, later fought for the Union Army; serving as Lieutenant Colonel of the 20th Regiment Kentucky Volunteer Infantry in the 22nd Brigade under the command of Major General Thomas L. Crittenden.

 At age 18, Hanson was elected as lieutenant in a volunteer company of the 4th Kentucky Regiment during the Mexican–American War.
 He was cited for bravery at the Battle of Cerro Gordo.
 He returned home and studied law in Lexington, Kentucky, where he engaged in a duel with a classmate.
 He was shot in the leg just above the knee, making him lame for the rest of his life.
 When he recovered, Hanson traveled to California, losing his horse on the way and being forced to walk over 200 miles to San Francisco on his injured leg.
 He returned to Kentucky within a year.
 In 1853, he married Virginia Peters of Woodford County, Kentucky.

 The following year, Hanson moved to Lexington and established a profitable law practice.
 Entering politics, Hanson was elected to the Kentucky state legislature as a representative from his home district.
 He was nominated in 1857 to run for the United States House of Representatives from Kentucky's 8th District, but was defeated by James B. Clay.
 In 1860, he was one of the electors in the Electoral College from Kentucky.